Clomipramine: Side effects

+Individual side-effects may or may not be amendable to treatment.

+As noted below, bethanechol may alleviate anti-muscarinic/anti-cholinergic side-effects.
+It may also treat sexual side-effects common to the likes of clomipramine, SSRIs and phenelzine.

+Topiramate has been used to off-set the weight-gain induced from various antidepressants and antipsychotics, and more broadly for general weight-loss (likewise with bupropion).
+This option may be especially attractive in patients either overweight prior to clomipramine treatment or who have gained an undesirable amount of weight on it.

+Another potential advantage of topiramate in the adjunctive treatment of people taking clomipramine is engendered in its status as an anti-convulsant medication, thereby theoretically increasing the seizure-threshold in patients (which clomipramine decreases to an extent which precludes its dosage ranging above 250 m.g./d. in normal circumstances, likewise with maprotiline and its 225 m.g./d. upper-ceiling).
+It may, thus, be useful and of increased importance in any case for patients with a familial or personal history of epilepsy or seizures of some other kind to concurrently take a daily dose of an anti-convulsant drug (topiramate, gabapentin, etc.) should they require or opt for treatment with an antidepressant which reduces the seizure-threshold significantly (bupropion, clomipramine, amoxapine, maprotiline, venlafaxine).

+In the case of seizures occurring due to overdose of tricyclic antidepressants, intravenous lorazepam may successfully terminate them.
+Phenytoin may or may not prevent them in the first instance but its status as an appropriate acute treatment for these seizures is somewhat controversial.

+Tremor may be relieved with a beta-blocker (e.g., pindolol, propranolol, atenolol).
+In certain cases of tremor, pindolol may be an especially sensible option for serious consideration, as there is substantial evidence that its utilisation is an effective augmentation-strategy for obsessive-compulsive disorder, an important indication for clomipramine.

 Withdrawal

 Withdrawal symptoms may occur during gradual or particularly abrupt withdrawal of tricyclic antidepressant drugs.
 Possible symptoms include: nausea, vomiting, abdominal pain, diarrhea, insomnia, headache, nervousness, anxiety, dizziness and worsening of psychiatric status.
 Differentiating between the return of the original psychiatric disorder and clomipramine withdrawal symptoms is important.
 Clomipramine withdrawal can be severe.
 Withdrawal symptoms can also occur in neonates when clomipramine is used during pregnancy.
 A major mechanism of withdrawal from tricyclic antidepressants is believed to be due to a rebound effect of excessive cholinergic activity due to neuroadaptations as a result of chronic inhibition of cholinergic receptors by tricyclic antidepressants.
 Restarting the antidepressant and slow tapering is the treatment of choice for tricyclic antidepressant withdrawal.
 Some withdrawal symptoms may respond to anticholinergics, such as atropine or benztropine mesylate.

 Overdose

 Clomipramine overdose usually presents with the following symptoms: